oleks/latex-template/README.md

 ## Import

 The template has two flavours, one that uses fancy headers and footers, and one that does not.
 The latter is the default.
-To import the template with the fancy flavour write.
+To import the template package with the fancy flavour, add the atom `fancy` as an option, i.e.

     \usepackage[fancy]{template}